jackbandy/citizen-browser-widely-viewed-content/README.md

 # Citizen Browser: Facebook's Top Content

-## Demonstration Fork for Privacy-Enhancing Data Science
+## Demonstration Fork for Privacy-Preserving Platform Transparency

-The goal of this fork is to create synthetic data representing impressions / visits, and then use this data to demonstrate privacy-ehnancing data science.
+The goal of this fork is to create a simple synthetic dataset representing impressions / visits.
+The dataset will be used to demonstrate privacy-preserving platform transparency.

 ---